 # TPMS Sensor Replacement: OEM vs. Aftermarket – Which One Wins?

-## Understanding TPMS Sensors.
+## Understanding TPMS Sensors

-TPMS sensors are designed to monitor the air pressure inside your tires and alert you when levels fall below the recommended threshold.
+TPMS sensors monitor the air pressure inside your tires and alert you when levels fall below the recommended threshold.
 There are two types of TPMS systems: direct and indirect.
 Direct TPMS uses actual pressure sensors mounted on each tire, while indirect TPMS relies on wheel speed sensors to estimate tire pressure based on the rotation rate of the wheels.
 Regardless of the system type, proper functioning is crucial for safe driving.

-## The Current State of TPMS Sensor Replacement.
+## The Current State of TPMS Sensor Replacement

-In addition, advancements in technology have allowed for the production of aftermarket TPMS sensors that claim compatibility with a wide range of vehicle makes and models.
+Advancements in technology have allowed for the production of aftermarket TPMS sensors that claim compatibility with a wide range of vehicle makes and models.
 This has led to a growing market for non-OEM options, providing buyers with additional choices.

-## OEM TPMS Sensors: The Advantages.
+## OEM TPMS Sensors: The Advantages

-## Aftermarket TPMS Sensors: The Appeal.
+## Aftermarket TPMS Sensors: The Appeal

 ## Weighing the Choices: Which One Wins?

-## Conclusion.
+## Conclusion

 Previous: How Programmable Sensors Enhance Smart Home Automation